terrimporter/CO1Classifier/README.md

 ### v5

 This version was updated to include eukaryote COI sequences mined from GenBank [February 2023].
 This version includes records deposited between 1982 - 2022 (inclusive).
 GenBank sequences were filtered to only include sequences 500bp+, containing no nucleotide ambiguities, and preferrably with a Linnean binomial species name and/or a BOLD BIN (new).
 Sequences were screened to remove human and bacterial conaminants.
 Bacterial outgroup sequences were added.
-Human sequences were retained to help catch contaminants where present.
+Human sequences are included.

 **This version is based on 2,211,191 COI sequences from 239,382 taxa including 188,534 species/BINs.
-This is an increase of 989,663 more sequences, 85K more taxa, and 73K more species compared to v4.**
+This is an increase of 989,663 more sequences, 85,031 more taxa, and 73,847 more species compared to v4.**

 Accuracy was assessed using 5-fold cross validation (new).
 The metazoan sequences in the classifier were divided into 5 groups.
 For each fold of the data, the remaining four folds were combined (i.e., 20% test, 80% train) with the outgroup sequences to create a training set.
 The average number of correctly classified metazoan sequences from each fold were used to calculate the cutoffs below.